its0xRay/wallet-connect-dapp/wallettest/README.md

+It is a project based ion buidspace tutorial. https://buildspace.so/p/build-solana-web3-app/lessons/what-are-we-building

-the GIF grid will be rendered when the user has connected + authorized their wallet to the dapp
+The GIF grid will be rendered when the user has connected + authorized their wallet to the dapp